lbain/lucybain/source/blog/2014/10-06-null-undefined-undeclared.md

 <br/>
 I think the order “undeclared, undefined, and null” makes sense since it’s increasing order of certainty.

-* `undeclared` variables don't even exist
+* `undeclared` variables don’t even exist
-* `undefined` variables exist, but don't have anything assigned to them
+* `undefined` variables exist, but don’t have anything assigned to them
 * `null` variables exist and have null assigned to them